grapa-dev/grapa/docs-src/docs/advanced_language_features.md

 **What's Available:**
 - **Automatic Constructors**: `$new()` method is automatically called when creating instances using `Class()` syntax
-- **Parameter Support**: Constructors can accept parameters with default values
+- **Parameter Support**: Constructors can accept parameters with default values:
 - **Single Constructor**: Only one `$new()` method is supported per class

 **What's Missing:**